yellowxiaoyuan-coder/Yuan-Yuan-Huang/README.md

-# Yuan-Yuan-Huang
+# Optimal preconditioning techniques for finite volume approximation of three-dimensional conservative space-fractional diffusion equations
-Optimal preconditioning techniques for finite volume approximation of three-dimensional conservative space-fractional diffusion equations
+This repository contains Matlab implementations of PCG(τ) and PGMRES(τ) methods for the three numerical experiments presented in the paper: "Optimal preconditioning techniques for finite volume approximation of three-dimensional conservative space-fractional diffusion equations".